Alamao4523/CERBERUS-AGI/README.md

 # 💓 Things to add:

 > 1.  ❤️ Intent Verification Layer (IVL) — “Human Double-Check” - Before executing high-risk actions
 > 2.  ❤️ Temporal Memory Engine - Lightweight long-term memory stored as compressed behavior vectors.
-True AGI must have this, often referred as conciousness.
+True AGI must have this, often referred as sustained consciousness.
 > 3.  ❤️ Feelings = Compressed System Feedback.
 Comfort/ Discomfort/ Frustration/ Satisfaction/ Confidence/ Uncertainty/ Anxiety/ Familiarity/ Attachment/ Anticipation/ Regret
 > 4.  ❤️ Privacy First.
 Ensure BOTH CERBERUS and AI care for the Privacy of the user and treat with full respect this.
 > 5. Im sure there are more